ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Tier-4 Licenses info 2

-While there are 2,342 symbols shown in Pepperstone’s MetaTrader 5 (MT5) platform, some of these are actually duplicates.
-That being said, there are more than 1,000 distinct markets available for trading – including forex and CFDs.
+There are 1,385 symbols shown in Pepperstone’s MetaTrader 5 available for trading – including forex and CFDs.

-Cryptocurrency: Cryptocurrency trading is available at Pepperstone through CFDs, but not available through trading the underlying asset (e.g. buying Bitcoin).
+Cryptocurrency: Cryptocurrency trading is available at Pepperstone through CFDs, but not available through trading the underlying asset (e.g. buying Bitcoin), although crypto deposits are supported in BTC, ETH, USDC and Solana .
 Crypto CFDs are not available to retail traders from any broker's U.K. entity, nor to U.K. residents (except for professional clients).

 The following table summarizes the different investment products available to Pepperstone clients.